Buffalo vs. Akron NCAA Football Odds, Plays and Insights | October 23, 2021

 Akron Stats and Trends

-- The Zips have been underdogs by 11 points or more four times this year and have covered the spread twice.
+- This year, the Zips have two against the spread wins in four games as an underdog of 11 points or more.

-- Akron has hit the over in 57.1% of its opportunities this season (four times in seven games with a set point total).
+- Akron's games this season have hit the over in 57.1% of its opportunities (four times in seven games with a set point total).

-- Akron is 2-0 against the spread and 2-0 overall when the team notches more than 27.9 points.
+- When Akron scores more than 27.9 points, it is 2-0 against the spread and 2-0 overall.

-- The Zips have turned the ball over nine times this season, three more turnovers than the Bulls have forced (6).
+- The Zips have turned the ball over three more times (9 total) than the Bulls have forced a turnover (6) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.